minihays/minihays.github.io/bookclub/bookclub.markdown

 Currently, our book club is through a [group on Facebook](http://facebook.com/groups/bookwormsandpuzzlepiecers/).
 We discuss all things books, book club and puzzles.
 Yes, we like puzzles, too.
 I also recently learned about Amazon Book Clubs and added [our group](https://www.amazon.com/amazonbookclubs/detail/amzn1.club.bookclub.28ba7cf3-de83-fac6-efe0-4252034d9917?) on there as well.
 But I'm terrible about updating it!

-I added a new book club to the mix for a local pride group that I helped start.
+I recently added a new book club to the mix for a local pride group that I helped start called The Beacon.
 There was book club interest, so we are giving it a go!
+We have decided to read a mix of fiction and non-fiction book poicks that have LGBTQIA2S+ topics, characters or themes.
 I can't wait to see how this club goes and you can follow our book picks above.
+If you are local and want to join, let me know and I'll get you connected.

 I also keep an ongoing [wish list](https://www.amazon.com/hz/wishlist/ls/BX6IO38STJYM?ref_=wl_share) on Amazon of the books I want.
 Some are listed in paperback form, but usually I get Kindle ones.
 I like to keep track in case I have any discounts or coupons to use.
 I also started keeping track of [books for the kids](https://www.amazon.com/hz/wishlist/ls/EY284C689ZRR?ref_=wl_share) that I want to get them or read with/to them.
 I also keep track of books I have read on [Goodreads](https://www.goodreads.com/user/show/2648038-andi) if you want to be friends there.